Skip to content

 As a general rule, steer clear of diets or diet products that do any of the following:

 • Claim to help you lose weight very quickly (more than 1 or 2 pounds (454 or 907 g) per week).
-Remember, it took time for you to gain unwanted weight and it will take time to lose it.
+It takes time to lose weight and allow your body to adjust.

-• Promise that you can lose weight and keep it off without giving up “fatty” foods or exercising on a regular basis.
+• Promise that you can lose weight and keep it off without exercise.
 If a diet plan or product sounds too good to be true, it probably is.

 • Base claims on “before and after” photos.

 • Offer testimonials from clients or “experts” in weight loss, science or nutrition.
-Remember that these people are probably being paid to advertise the diet plan or product.
+Remember that these people probably get paid to advertise.

 • Draw simple conclusions from complex medical research.

 Talk with your health care provider if you want to lose weight.
 They can help you develop a weight loss plan that is both safe and effective.
-The following are some tips that apply to any healthy weight loss plan:
+Some tips that apply to any healthy weight loss plan include:

 • Eat a variety of foods (including plenty of whole grains, vegetables and fruits) to ensure that you get all of your daily nutrients.